 Volunteering is a great way to practice your skills and learn new ones.
-As a volunteer, you will more than likely get exposure to different ways of doing things (e.g. management skills, problem solving, brain storming, conflict resolution) which will then help you challenge and re-think your current approach.
+As a volunteer, you will more than likely get exposure to different ways of doing things (e.g. management skills, problem-solving, brain storming, conflict resolution) which will then help you challenge and re-think your current approach.

 Volunteering can help you test the water:

-Volunteering in your preferred scientific sector is the perfect (and risk free way) to test out your skills in that environment.
+Volunteering in your preferred scientific sector is the perfect (and risk-free way) to test out your skills in that environment.
 This will help you decide whether this is the career path you want to follow in the long term.

-Volunteering can give you the competitive edge:
+Volunteering can give you a competitive edge:

 In this economic climate, employers want the best of the bunch and there are a number of ways that volunteering can help you demonstrate that you are exactly that:

 - Volunteering shows you are open to new experiences and challenges